 2. What is expected of me during the home study?
 Once you have identified your home study provider, be prepared to be an active participant!
 In addition to the documents you will collect, you will be asked to read articles and books, take parent preparation classes at your agency or online, revisit your expectations, and openly discuss your upbringing, relationships, medical, mental health or legal history, employment, hobbies, interests, experience with children at various developmental stages, and even your plans for disciplining your future child.

-4. What might disqualify me during a home study?
-Few people will be summarily rejected from becoming a foster parent during the home study.
-But, of course, families still want to know what would prevent them from being approved for a home study.
+6. What might disqualify me during a home study?
+Of course, families still want to know what would prevent them from being approved for a home study.
 These issues include a criminal history of abuse or violence, especially against children, an untreated and severe mental illness, financial resources that place families below the federal poverty line, active and untreated use of illegal drugs, or a medical diagnosis that severely impacts the applicants' ability to raise a child to adulthood.
 In some cases, there may be presenting issues that will not disqualify applicants but may require more discovery and assessment.

 #1.
 Check the The Human Rights Campaign Foundation (HRC).
 This will be the best place to start.
 HRC’s All Children-All Families project “promotes LGBTQ inclusive policies and affirming practices among child welfare agencies.”
 Find a map of agencies that meet the All Children – All Families benchmarks here.
 There are more than 70 agencies on the list from across the country.
 You can also check the LGBTQ+ Bar Association's Family Law Institute or the Academy of Adoption and Assisted Reproductive Professionals.